lamaradwan/Movies-Library/README.md

 <!-- What are the features included in you app -->
 1. A response for the home page it's the default
 2. A response for the favorite page
+3. A handler for 404 and 500 errors
+4. A handler for the trending movies
+5. A search api for movies
+6. A handler for top rated movies
+7. A handler for the upcoming movies

 * What observations or questions do you have about what you’ve learned so far?